Why do Japanese Have Difficulty Speaking English

 Linguistic differences become a major hurdle in mastering other languages.
 These differences can be because of sentence patterns or grammatical differences.
 However, some languages do not have the sounds of another language, and that becomes a major hurdle in mastering the pronunciations.

-Let’s check what are the hurdles which Japanese people face with using English because of these linguistic differences:
+Let’s check what are the hurdles Japanese people face with using English because of these linguistic differences:

 A. Fundamental Differences between Japanese and English